triethyl/nix-setup/pkgs/custom-neovim/design.md

 - find dropbar load autocommand and modify to work on winenter to prevent no dropbar when splitting
 - make splits automatically equalize when window resized
 - add arrows to <C-w> binds
+- make lazyvim launch with default shell bash
+- make mini.git run commands from cwd instead of git root
+- make all gaps in statusbar from a component